Sheryl Sandberg is leaving Facebook at a perilous moment

 A former senior executive at Facebook once told me that the one thing they knew for sure about Zuckerberg and Sandberg was that they would leave the company only if Wall Street wanted them to.
 That meant a drop in the company’s share price below a certain threshold such as $100.

-Meta’s stock closed at $188 on Wednesday, a ways off that baseline, but that’s also a 50% drop from the $378 level it was trading at last year.
-Facebook’s market capitalization flirted with $1 trillion at that time, and it’s now hovering around $500 billion.
-Another key figure in Facebook’s growth story has left, too: Peter Thiel, who was Facebook’s first outside investor and a guiding hand for Zuckerberg, recently stepped down from the company’s board of directors after 17 years.
+Meta’s stock closed at $188 on June 1, way off that baseline, but that’s also a 50 percent drop from the $378 level it was trading at last year.
+Facebook’s market capitalisation flirted with $1 trillion at that time, and it’s now hovering around $500 billion.
+Another key figure in Facebook’s growth story has left, too: Peter Thiel, who was Facebook’s first outside investor, and a guiding hand for Zuckerberg, recently stepped down from the company’s board of directors after 17 years.

+Though Zuckerberg has said publicly that he will remain CEO in the coming years, his apparent obsession with virtual reality leaves Facebook looking increasingly rudderless.